TL;DR

 To begin experimenting, check out the Madara DA Interface, Avail Docs or come and speak with the team on the Avail Forum.

 About Avail: Avail began as a project inside Polygon in 2020 and became a separate entity in 2023.
-The team is led by Polygon’s co-founder Anurag Arjun and former Polygon research lead Prabal Banerjee.
+The team is led by Polygon’s co-founder Anurag Arjun and former Polygon research lead Prabal Banerjee, and is set up to provide an industry leading data availability solution.